ronandalton/echo360-downloader/README.md

 ## Limitations

-- Designed to work for New Zealand universities, may not work in other countries.
+- Designed to work for New Zealand universities, may or may not work in other countries.
 - Downloading is only supported for courses that have the download option enabled.
 There is an experimental mode that you can use to